junxxx/junxxx.github.io/content/post/c.md

 ```

 ## Array
-Array is a continous fixed length address.
-Different data type has different size. `sizeof` return the size(how many bytes it holds to represent a data) of a data.
+Array is a continuous fixed-length address.
+Different data types have different sizes. `sizeof` returns the size(how many bytes it holds to represent a data) of a data.
 ```C
 // declare an array
 type var[length];